trussworks/terraform-aws-lambda-ecs-manager/README.md

-# aws-lambda-runtask
+# aws-lambda-ecs-manager

-Creates a lambda to run an ECS task.
+Creates a lambda manage ECS services in Fargate.

 Creates the following resources: